What is AI Alignment? Ensuring AI Safety and Ethical AI

 Scalability

-Aligning basic models is pretty simple, but scaling these methods to more complex systems—like artificial general intelligence (AGI)—brings up big challenges.
-AI alignment tackles both outer alignment (making sure the system's goals match what humans want) and inner alignment (ensuring the system sticks to those goals in different situations) challenges.
+Aligning basic models is relatively simple, but scaling these methods to more complex systems, such as artificial general intelligence (AGI), presents significant challenges.
+AI alignment addresses both outer alignment (ensuring the system's goals align with human desires) and inner alignment (ensuring the system adheres to those goals in various situations).

 Ensuring desired outcomes